 As for the pros and benefits, the corporate beard style works well with a suit and tie, or with a looser business-casual attire.
 It’s perfect for any job that allows well-maintained short beards.

 For the cons or negatives, this type of beard looks a bit boring.
 It’s contained and mild, without really saying anything about the person rocking it, other than “I guess this is all they let me grow here”.

 Nowadays, even some CEOs and company presidents like Google’s Sergei Brin are known for rocking it, which brings hope to the beard-o-sphere that perhaps one day, the World will fully accept the hirsute-faced office workers.

 What Face Shape Best Fits the Style

-Just like the full beard, a corporate beard suits most face shapes (if you want to learn more about choosing the right beard style for your face shape, go read our article on beard shaping).
+Just like the full beard, a corporate beard suits most face shapes (if you want to learn more about choosing the right beard style for your face shape take a look here).